itsbhoomika/Clarification-Seeking-LLMs-CS546/README.md

 ## Overview

 This project develops and evaluates systems where LLMs identify ambiguity in questions and generate high-quality facets that explain disambiguation question-answer pairs.
-The research employs a three-stage training pipeline using Qwen 2.5 7B for facet generation with Gemini serving as an evaluation judge.
+The research employs a three-stage training pipeline using Gemini 2.5 Flash API and Qwen 2.5 7B for facet generation with Gemini serving as an evaluation judge.

 # Facet Generation for Question Disambiguation